-Clause 12 requires the matching and source agencies to comply in the immediate term with the guidelines set out in the Schedule.
+Clause 12 requires the matching and source agencies to comply with the guidelines set out in the Schedule.

 The object of the guidelines is to ensure that the use of the privacy-intrusive technique of data-matching is based on clear and publicly known standards, and that individuals are protected by appropriate safeguards in the design and implementation of the data-matching program.